 Points of Interest

 - Recovering America’s Wildlife Act (RAWA) seeks to address habitat loss and declining biodiversity by providing nearly $1.4 billion annually to state agencies to accomplish objectives identified in State Wildlife Action Plans (SWAPs).
-Many RAWA-supported efforts identified within SWAPs will both provide quality habitat for wildlife and contribute to carbon sequestration.
+Many RAWA-supported efforts identified within SWAPs will provide quality habitat for wildlife and contribute to carbon sequestration.

 - In addition to RAWA, CSF has supported legislation and regulations that would address the red tape and litigation that limits forest management on U.S. Forest Service (USFS) and Bureau of Land Management (BLM) lands, including the USFS’s proposed National Environmental Policy Act revisions, the Resilient Federal Forests Act, and the Forest Information Reform Act.